skjsjhb/Fubuki/ARE_WE_BUKKIT_YET.md

 - **Persistent Data Container** :o:
   - Only available for entities.
-  - Data are stored using Java object serialization framework instead of NBT tags.
+  - Data are stored using JSON instead of NBT tags.

 ### Entity